aileot/ex-colors.nvim/README.md

 And more!
 Please check out the available options in [Setup](#setup) section.
+Also see [FAQ](#faq) at first if you are missing some options.

 **NOTE:** _A sane default is already provided._

 ## Requirements

 - Neovim >= 0.10.4

+and no other dependencies.

+The outputs are completely independent from `ex-colors` and the original colorschemes, which are only required in executing `:ExColors`.

 ## Installation